panel-attack/panel-game/docs/Understanding the Codebase.md

 The network folder primarily hosts files that deal with network on the client side.
 This may include network components of classes that are not primarily network oriented.

-### ClientProtocol.lua

-Presents getters for all messages the client may proactively send to the server

 ### ServerMessages.lua

 Provides sanitization in format for messages the server may send to the client.
-Along with ClientProtocol.lua this serves as an extra level of abstraction so that the client internals don't have to match whatever the server sends and vice versa.
+Along with ClientProtocol.lua this serves as an extra level of abstraction so that the client internals don't have to match whatever the server sends.

 ### LoginRoutine.lua